 School of Nursing

 The NDSU Bachelor of Science in Nursing (BSN) is offered at two locations: NDSU Fargo and NDSU Nursing at Sanford Health in Bismarck.
 On the NDSU Fargo campus, department and faculty offices are located in the Stop and Go Center (SGC).
-On the Bismarck site, department offices, faculty offices, laboratories, and classrooms are located in a building north of Sanford Health.
+On the Bismarck site, department offices, faculty offices, and classrooms are located in a building north of Sanford Health.

 The School of Nursing is a national leader, positively impacting the health of society through excellence in nursing education, research, practice, and service.